Community Relations Program

 - Modify the CRP as necessary to respond to community concerns.

-In particular, the CRP for Naval Weapons Station Earle should enlist the support and cooperation within the communities of Colts Neck, Wall, Howell, Tinton Falls and Middletown as appropriate.
+In particular, the CRP for NWS Earle should enlist the support and cooperation within the communities of Colts Neck, Wall, Howell, Tinton Falls, and Middletown.

-The land area under study is within Naval Weapons Station Earle's boundaries.
-As such, the authority to respond as the lead agency to any potential contamination problem currently rests with the Department of Defense, as designated by the Comprehensive Environmental Response, Compensation and Liability Act of 1980 (CERCLA).
+The land area under study is within NWS Earle's boundaries.
+As such, the authority to respond as the lead agency to any potential contamination problem currently rests with the Department of Defense (DoD), as designated by CERCLA.

 2. Implementation Responsibility

-The Commanding Officer, Naval Weapons Station Earle, is responsible for implementing the CRP.
+The Commanding Officer, NWS Earle, is responsible for implementing the CRP.
 The Naval Facilities Engineering Command Remedial Project Manager's Office, located in Norfolk Virginia, provides additional consultation and technical assistance.

 3. Capsule Site Description

-Naval Weapons Station Earle is in an area of low relief located within the Outer Coastal Plain.
-The station is divided into two parts, the mainside area located in Colts Neck, and the waterfront area, located in Leonardo.
-Three major watersheds, the Shark, Manasquan, and Swimming Rivers originate on the mainside part of the station.
-The station is part of the New Jersey Atlantic Coastal Plain, a geological formation consisting of a sequence of thick, unconsolidated sand and clay deposits.
-The mainside area contains outcrops of the Hornerstown Sand, the Vincentown Formation, and the Cohansey Sand.
-The waterfront and the Chapel Hill areas of the station contain outcrops of the Wenonah Formation, Navesink Formation and Red Bank Sands.
+NWS Earle is in an area of low relief located within the Outer Coastal Plain.
+The station is divided into two parts, the Mainside Area located in Colts Neck, and the Waterfront Area, located in Leonardo.
+Three major watersheds, the Shark, Manasquan, and Swimming Rivers originate on the Mainside Area of the station.
+The station is part of the New Jersey Atlantic Coastal Plain, a geological formation consisting of a sequence of thick, unconsolidated Cretaceous to Quaternary sand and clay deposits overlaying a pre-Cretaceous bedrock complex.
+The Mainside Area contains outcrops of the Hornerstown Sand, the Vincentown Formation, and the Cohansey Sand.
+The Waterfront Area of the station contains outcrops of the Wenonah Formation, Navesink Formation and Red Bank Sands.

 Three of the streams draining portions of the station are tributaries to rivers used for surface water reservoirs.
 The northwest corner of the station drains into Mine Brook, which flows to the Swimming River Reservoir.
-The southeast portion of the station drains to the Shark River, water source for the Glendola Reservoir.
-The Manasquan River, draining south from the base, is a source of water for the Manasquan River reservoir in Howell Township.
-Surface water drainage from the waterfront area enters Sandy Hook Bay directly and through Compton, Ware and Wagner Creeks.
+The southeast portion of the station drains to the Shark River, a water source for the Glendola Reservoir.
+The Manasquan River, draining south from the Base, is a source of water for the Manasquan River reservoir in Howell Township.
+Surface water drainage from the Waterfront Area enters Sandy Hook Bay directly and through Compton, Ware, and Wagner Creeks.
+The Mainside Area is also a recharge area for the Vincentown and Kirkwood aquifers.
+The direction of groundwater flow is from the recharge areas to the east and southeast.

-Other Monmouth County contaminated sites located in the vicinity of Naval Weapons Station Earle are listed on the “Known Contaminated Sites in New Jersey List”.
+Other Monmouth County contaminated sites located in the vicinity of NWS Earle are listed on the “Known Contaminated Sites in New Jersey List”.
 The list is available from the New Jersey Department of Environmental Protection.

-Historic sources of contamination have included waste solvents, blasting grit or shot, paints and metals and explosives from unserviceable munitions, as well as trash, such as packing material, lumber and rags.
+Historic sources of contamination on the Base have included waste solvents, blasting grit or shot, paints and metals and explosives from unserviceable munitions, as well as trash, such as packing material, lumber, and rags.
 Because most ordnance paint removal used grit or shot blasting, solvents are present only as paint thinners or for equipment cleaning.
 Metals and explosives from unserviceable munitions are largely recoverable through Defense Logistics Agency and military sales.
-Wastes from non-ordnance operations included a broader range of waste types, such as oils and small amounts of pesticides, oil and lead-based paints, solvents, degreasers, acids, metal scrap and dunnage.
+Wastes from non-ordnance operations included a broader range of waste types, such as oils and small amounts of pesticides, oil and lead-based paints, solvents, degreasers, acids, metal scrap, and dunnage.

-Although current waste disposal methods at Naval Weapons Station Earle are in accordance with environmental protection laws, past disposal methods, which were widely used and acceptable at the time, included the burial of waste in landfills.
+Although current waste disposal methods at NWS Earle are in accordance with environmental protection laws, past disposal methods, which were widely used and acceptable at the time, included the burial of waste in landfills.
 It has since been recognized that this method can cause long-term problems through the release of pollutants into the soil and ground water.

 In response to the growing awareness of site contamination from past waste disposal practices, Congress directed the United States Environmental Protection Agency (EPA) to develop a comprehensive national program to manage past disposal sites.
-This program is outlined in the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (CERCLA).
+This program is outlined in CERCLA.

-The Department of Defense (DoD) named this program the Installation Restoration Program, now referred to as the Environmental Restoration (ER) Program and instructed the services to comply with guidelines.
+The DoD named this program the Installation Restoration Program, now referred to as the Environmental Restoration (ER) Program and instructed the services to comply with these CERCLA guidelines.
 The ER Program is designed to identify, report, and correct environmental deficiencies at DoD installations.
 The full ER Program process includes the following steps:

 - The Remedial Investigation/Feasibility Study (RI/FS).
 During this part of the ER Program extensive on-site investigations take place, including physical and analytical monitoring to quantify the extent of the problem and alternatives are developed for possible corrective measures.